-From time to time the Council has to respond to negative issues.
-It is important that these situations are managed carefully so as to limit the potential for negative publicity.
+From time to time CTC has to respond to negative issues.
+It is important that these situations are managed carefully to limit the potential for negative publicity.

-Members and Officers must alert the Clerk as soon as a potentially negative issue which may attract media interest comes to light.
+Officers and members must alert the Town Clerk as soon as a potentially negative issue which may attract media interest comes to light.
 They should not wait until contact is made by the media.

-Members and Officers must be prepared to work together to prepare holding statements, other information and carry out research even if no media have contacted the Council about an issue.
+Officers and members must be prepared to work together to prepare holding statements, other information and carry out research even if no media have contacted the Council about an issue.